EveryOneIsGross/scratchTHOUGHTS/README.md

 https://github.com/EveryOneIsGross/alignmentTHOUGHTS/blob/main/rich_watermarking.md

 ---
-## Ai hallucination is a feature not a bug
+## hallucinating is a feature not a bug

 https://github.com/EveryOneIsGross/alignmentTHOUGHTS/blob/main/hallucinationeaturenotbug.md

-I posit ai hallucination is not a bug but a feature. we have asked ai to replicate humans, humans oft do the same with fuzzy facts when they need to respond to conversation.
+I guess ai hallucination is not a bug but a feature. we have asked ai to guess next human token, humans oft do the same with fuzzy facts when they {need} to respond to conversation.
 I would say it resembles "thought of it on the fly for the first time" trad dad confidence.
-Making up shit cause they haven't considered the stakes of errors compounded by being confident with their answers even when just including their own speculation.
+Making up shit cause they haven't considered the {stakes} of errors compounded by being confident with their answers even when just including their own speculation.
 Solution : train it not on dudes who have more ego in the game than stakes.

 ---
 ## DUCK COIN 🦆